Cyanoth/graylog-to-statuspage/README.md

 # Graylog to Statuspage System Metrics

-A python script which periodically gets the value of a metric from a Graylog instance and posts the value to a system metric on statuspage.io
+A python script which periodically gets the value of a metric from a Graylog instance and posts the value to a system metric on statuspage.io.
-Include are files to run this script continuously in a docker container.
+Includes files to enable this script to run continuously in a docker container.

+This was mainly written for my own use, please feel free to fork and use it.

 ## Getting Started